roy54x/Lexical_semantics_in_cross-lingual_transfer/README.md

 # Lexical_Semantics_in_Cross-Lingual_Transfer

-This repository provides the code to map lexicons of two languages, as discussed in [Lexical Semantics in Cross-Lingual Transfer](https://arxiv.org/abs/2408.07599v1).
+This repository provides the code to map lexicons of two languages, as discussed in [Assessing the Role of Lexical Semantics in Cross-lingual Transfer through Controlled Manipulations](https://arxiv.org/abs/2408.07599v1).
 The main functionalities include extracting bipartite graphs, calculating translation entropy, and generating colexification graphs.

 ## Table of Contents
 1. [Installation](#installation)